osprey-dcs/data-platform/doc/admin/project/dp-master-todo.md

 # dp-grpc

 # installation and deployment
-* Support/documentation for deploying mongodb/express as docker containers?

-# repo admin
-* can remove dp-ingest, dp-query, dp-common
+* deployment of dp services in a docker container(s)

 # java client
 * Create client to subscribe to query stream for specified PVs?
 E.g.,